-The remainder of the HIA study area is not recommended for uplift and excluded from this Comprehensive LEP Planning Proposal.
-If a significant shortfall in the delivery of new dwellings in the LGA occurs in the short to medium term, the excluded areas of the HIA study area may be reviewed for its potential to contribute to the overall LGA dwelling shortfall.
-This review would be undertaken at the same time as the 7 year review of the Randwick Housing Strategy.
+The remainder of the HIA study area is not recommended for uplift and excluded from the CPP.
+If a significant shortfall in the delivery of new dwellings in the LGA occurs in the short-to-medium term, the excluded areas of the HIA study area may be reviewed for its potential to contribute to the overall LGA dwelling shortfall.
+This review would be undertaken at the same time as the seven year review of the Randwick Housing Strategy.